MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/publish/publish-extension.md

 Make sure your video meets the following requirements.

 *  Verify that the content of the YouTube video follows the [Microsoft Edge Add-ons website developer policies](../store-policies/developer-policies.md).

 *  Turn off advertisements on your video.
 For more information, see [Set your default ad formats](https://support.google.com/youtube/answer/2531367?ref_topic=7072227) and [Ads on embedded videos](https://support.google.com/youtube/answer/132596).

 *  Turn on embedding for your videos.
 For more information, see [Embed videos & playlists](https://support.google.com/youtube/answer/171780).

-To submit the YouTube video URL of your video, complete the following steps.
+To submit the YouTube video URL of your video:

 1. On YouTube, locate the video that you want to add to your store listing webpage.

 1. Under the video, select **Share** > **Embed**.

 1. Copy the HTML code that is displayed.

 1. On the store listing details webpage, paste the HTML code in the `YouTube video URL` field.

 ### Search terms requirements

-Search terms must meet the following requirements.
+Search terms must meet the following requirements:

 *  You can enter search terms to use up to a maximum of 21 words.
 Whether used as single words, phrases, or a combination of both, you're only allowed a maximum of 21 words.

 *  Up to a maximum of seven search terms:  single word or phrases.
 Each search term has a character limit of 30 characters.

 <!-- ========================================================================== -->